heroqu/node-digester/README.md

 // and so on
 ```

-A few more implementation examples can be found in the test directory.
+A few more implementation examples can be found in the [tests directory](https://github.com/heroqu/node-digester/tree/master/tests).

 ## Digest formats